 The process that created the maps

 The Act’s first stage required us to produce Existing Routes Maps.
 After a 16-week public consultation, we submitted our draft ERM maps in January 2016.
-The Welsh Government approved them on 12th August 2016, and you can view a copy of the consultation report here.
+The Welsh Government approved them on 12th August 2016.

 The maps’ routes have been assessed against the Welsh Government’s standards.
 Although most routes met the guidance and are suitable for Active Travel, some narrowly failed.
 However we still consider the latter important for Active Travel.
 Read our Existing Routes Map Statement for an explanation of why these routes are appropriate.